v2fly/v2fly-github-io/docs/en_US/guide/install.md

 The V2Ray Docker Image is also available:

-* [ghcr.io/v2fly/v2ray:latest-extra](https://github.com/v2fly/v2ray-core/pkgs/container/v2ray/625429681?tag=latest-extra): The `latest-extra` tag will be automatically updated with the latest release.
+* V2Ray provides a precompiled Docker image for the Linux platform: [ghcr.io/v2fly/v2ray:latest-extra](https://github.com/v2fly/v2ray-core/pkgs/container/v2ray/625429681?tag=latest-extra): The `latest-extra` tag will be automatically updated with the latest release.
 Other versions will be released using the version's tag, e.g. `4.27.0`.

 The Structure of Docker Image: